AmadeusW/mypage/content/travel/krakow.md

 ---

 ## Krakow
-Krakow is a hip and historic city in Poland.
-The historic city center comprises of city square and a castle which used to be surrounded by walls.
-Now the walls are a park circling the city center.
+Krakow is a historic and hip city in Poland.
+The Main Square, surrounding Old Town and the Wawel Castle used to be surrounded by walls.
+In place of walls, a park encircles the entirety of Old Town.

 ## Food
 Some of the best aspects of traveling to Poland are food: high quality, huge portion sizes, and great price.